GayFurryTeam/hostname-whitelist/README.md

 3. Paste it into the `discord-webhook` field in `config.yml`.
 4. Enable `log-allowed-connections` or `log-denied-connections` as desired.

-## License
+# License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla Public License 2.0